tabe42/findmeahostel/README.md

 # NoBroker / Find Me A Hostel

-A web application for students to find hostels,hostels and apartments to rent nearby their colleges.
+A web application for students to find hostels, houses and apartments to rent nearby their colleges.

 ## Application Architecture